JuanLu90/LeoVegasTV/README.md

 The nav has the LeoVegas Icon, clicking navigate to main view.

 The main view displays a list of movies in cards, which shows us the cover, score average, and two buttons: A star for saved in the movie in a favorites list, and a clock to save in a watch later list.
+Both list are saved separately in the localstorage.

 At the top there is a filter which allows us filter movies by title, includes pagination.
 Just below we have a couple of buttons to navigate to the saved lists.